ECONOMICS 4527/5527 -- INTERNATIONAL ECONOMICS

 PROJECT REPORTS/REVIEW [1]

-CLASS MEETINGS: Classes will begin Monday, August 25, and end Friday, December 5.
-Holidays are Labor Day (Monday, September 1), Fall Break (Monday and Tuesday, October 13 and 14) and Thanksgiving (Thursday and Friday, November 27 and 28).
-There are a total of 28 scheduled class meetings.
-We will return during exam week for the last hour examination.
+CLASS MEETINGS: Classes will begin Monday, August 26, and end Friday, December 6.
+Holidays are Labor Day (Monday, September 2), Fall Break (Monday and Tuesday, October 14 and 15), Veteran’s Day (Monday, November 11), and Thanksgiving (Wednesday, Thursday, and Friday, November 27, 28, and 29).
+There are a total of 28 scheduled class meetings on Tuesdays and Thursdays.
+We will return during exam week for the last hour exam.

 PREPARATION: Assigned chapters should be carefully read before class meetings.
 Class lectures will focus on the theoretical and quantitative aspects of the textbook material.

-ATTENDANCE: Due to the limited size of the class, it is important to attend every class meeting if possible.
+ATTENDANCE: It is important to attend every class meeting.
 Class roll will be taken at each class meeting; excessive absences will result in a reduction in your overall semester grade.

 EXAMS: There will be four one hour exams.
 Make-up exams will be given only in cases of extreme emergency.
 If you must be absent from a regularly scheduled exam, please contact your instructor before the exam is given.
 The exam format will include written definitions, problems, and essays.
 Each exam will count 20% of the semester grade.

-REPORTS: Each undergraduate student will be responsible for presenting a report on a topic in international economics or international business.
-The report topics will be assigned by the second week of September.
-A list of six printed references (books and articles) will be due by the fourth week of September, to be supplemented by material from the internet.
-Reports will be given at the beginning of class meetings starting in mid-October.
-Each report should take eight to 12 minutes and should include appropriate presentation aids.
+REPORTS: Each undergraduate student will prepare and present a report on a topic in international economics or international business.
+The report topics and format will determined by the end of September.
 The report grade will be based upon peer and instructor evaluation and will equal 20% of the semester grade.

 GRADING: The scoring system for exams and reports is numerical (0 to 100) while the semester grade is a letter.
 The letter ranges are: "A" = 90 to 100; "B" = 80 to 89; etc. Plus and minus grades show strong or weak performance within the letter range.